tip-org/tools-paper/paper.md

   TIP provides many parts of an inductive prover as ready-made components, so that an author who has---say---an idea for a new induction principle can implement just that, leaving the first-order reasoning and lemma discovery to TIP.
-This is similar to how it is common for someone writing an experimental first-order prover might use an existing clausifier instead of writing their own.
+  This is analogous to how someone writing an experimental first-order prover might use an existing clausifier instead of writing their own.
   In section \ref{rudimentophocles-main}
   we show that it is possible to stitch the TIP tools together to make a simple inductive prover as a shell script!